skipperwraith/Skipper-s-40mm/README.md

 ### Adds New Tech

-- Skipper's Munitions (Requires: Munitions Plant; or Skipper's Armoury)
+- Skipper's Munitions (Requires: Munitions Plant or Skipper's Armoury)

 ### Adds 5 New Cannons/Upgrades